Body of Lies (film): Cinematography

-Body of Lies was Alexander Witt's first credit as a director of photography; he had collaborated with Ridley Scott on six feature films previously, beginning as a second unit camera operator on Black Rain (1989).
+Body of Lies was Alexander Witt's first credit as a director of photography; he had previously collaborated with Ridley Scott on six feature films, beginning as a second unit camera operator on Black Rain (1989).
 He shot the film in the Super 35 format with spherical lenses, and explained that these lenses offer more flexibility for interior and night pictures than the anamorphic alternative.
 They used Kodak Vision2 500T 5218 instead of Technicolor's OZ process, which did not perform well in tests in the Moroccan desert.

-Scott is known for his skill at filming with multiple camera set-ups and Body of Lies used a minimum of three simultaneously.
-Witt explained the benefits, "Actors like multiple cameras because they’re always on-camera, so they’re always in character and not wasting time off-camera."
+Scott is known for his skill at filming with multiple camera set-ups, and Body of Lies used a simultaneous minimum of three.
+Witt explained the benefits: "Actors like multiple cameras because they're always on-camera, so they're always in character and not wasting time off-camera".
 One shot of DiCaprio alone in the desert, for example, still used three cameras: one hand-held above the actor, a second capturing a three-quarter back profile, and the third photographing a close-up through the first cameraman's legs.
-Richard Cronn, the gaffer, attributed the success of this difficult approach to Scott's filmmaking intelligence, "Ridley will stand at the monitors and tell you what's he's looking for – he'll look at four monitors and say, 'I'm cutting from this to this to this.'
+Richard Cronn, the gaffer, attributed the success of this difficult approach to Scott's filmmaking intelligence: "Ridley will stand at the monitors and tell you what's he's looking for – he'll look at four monitors and say, 'I'm cutting from this to this to this.'
 He knows exactly how he will cut it."

 In line with the film's use of practical locations, the photography and design departments worked together to incorporate practical light sources such as "lots of bare bulbs, lots of primitive fixtures".
 In the climactic torture scene, filmed in an ancient, windowless prison cell outside of Rabat, they used only diegetic light: two strong torches carried by the actors playing the torturers.
 It was filmed with three cameras and bounce cards were used to reflect light onto the actors' faces.
 Just a little smoke was sprayed in to augment the atmosphere but not dull the contrast.

 Scott has used many gradations of lens filter in the past, but declined to do so on Body of Lies.
 One obtains better finesse using the digital intermediate during post-production and does not risk losing light while selecting filters during expensive on-set time.
 The filmmakers strove for authenticity and realism in the images, and as such little colouration was added after, and the natural contrast of colours between the locations in Washington and Morocco were allowed to show through.

 In the film, images from unmanned aerial drones show the viewer the point of view of CIA commanders in Washington.
 These were filmed by John Marzano (aerial director of photography) using a helicopter mounted with a Wescam 35 on the nose of a helicopter, and Cineflex's V14 surveillance system, hanging from the side.
 Its 1–40 zoom allowed the filmmakers to fly very high and then zoom out of Ferris strolling through a market-place, creating the film's final shot.